-The scenarios have been used at workshops to test the value of improving understanding of interdependencies and multi-stakeholder response to crisis, and how this can inform better preparedness for such events, and promote critical infrastructure resilience.
+Having participated in the exercises in 2018 and 2020, The Resilience Shift partnered in 2019 with the EIS Council to test the use of the scenario methodology at workshops in London and Glasgow, United Kingdom, to see the value of improving understanding of interdependencies and multi-stakeholder response to crisis, and how this can inform better preparedness for such events, and promote critical infrastructure resilience.

-The six resilience-focused lessons learned in EARTH EX are around:
+The six resilience-focused lessons learned from EARTH EX are around:

 • Planning and plan integration.